Site in costruction

 • field-buses, which are block oriented.

-• Devices-buses are essentially light versions of field-buses, implementing OSI L1-2 and only a few L7 functions.
+• Devices-buses are essentially light versions of field-buses, implementing OSI L1-2 and only a few selected L7 functions.
 Poupular industry-standard implementations are InterBus-S, DeviceNet and SDS.

 • Sensor-buses are the simplest type of field networks, and are conceptually closer to traditional field architectures.
 The main goal is reduction of cabling via link concentration, and are thus very simple to integrate with traditional (signal-oriented) field devices.
 Popular industry-standard implementations are ASI and Seriplex.